 At times you may feel you are fighting an uphill battle.
 You wonder why God called you and not your wife.
 You may even feel it is the root cause of certain problems in your Christian life.
 But if you think of your situation as negative, consider God’s view.

 “Beloved, think it not strange concerning the fiery trial which is to try you, as though some strange thing happened unto you” (1 Peter 4:12).
 The Christian life is a struggle—a good fight, but a fight nonetheless (1 Timothy 6:12).
-Perhaps this is especially true when it comes to difficult situations like these.
+Perhaps this is especially true in difficult situations like these.

 A thorny relationship with an unconverted mate should spur you to pursue godly wisdom.
 Opportunities to exercise it will arise regularly.
 “For where envying and strife is, there is confusion and every evil work.
 But the wisdom that is from above is first pure, then peaceable, gentle, and easy to be intreated, full of mercy and good fruits, without partiality, and without hypocrisy.
 And the fruit of righteousness is sown in peace of them that make peace” (James 3:16-18).
 Living with an unbelieving mate requires wisdom from above.